 - Use tension curtain rods.
 I put up an extra tension rod right beside my shower curtain tension rod (you could also do this next to a glass shower door), and that gave me a much-needed additional out-of-the-way towel/laundry drying rack.
 I could also have hung some lightweight personal care items from it.
 But not only can you hang towels from them, you can also hang mesh bags and store some items in them.
 (Save a few bucks by rigging doubled or tripled plastic grocery bags from the tension rod, and stowing supplies in them.)
 You don’t have to hang your tension rod anywhere near the shower – put it above the sink, wall to wall, or on an empty wall.
 Hang it high enough to things aren’t hanging in your face, but low enough that you can reach them.
 It may take some work to make this option look pretty, but it can be done.
 And if you don’t care about pretty as much as utility, then you’re good to go.

 - Install shelves.
 If possible, install some small shelves on empty walls.
 Right above the towel rack is a good place.
-If this isn’t an option, you can also get small shelves that fit over the faucet on the sink (if you have a sink cabinet to brace them on).
+If this isn’t an option, you can also get small shelves that fit over the faucet on the sink.
 This may block off some of your mirror (if your mirror goes all the way down to the sink), but that shouldn’t be a problem.

 - Make the most use of any shelves with an under-shelf mesh basket.
 These baskets can be hooked or installed under a shelf, making use of that space above the stuff on the next shelf down.
 Most of these won’t hold a lot of weight, but they’re a great place to tuck away some bars of soap or sponges or other items that take up space.